spring-projects/spring-integration-samples/basic/amqp/README.md

 This sample demonstrates basic functionality of the **Spring Integration AMQP Adapter**, which uses the [Advanced Message Queuing Protocol](http://www.amqp.org/) (AMQP) to send and retrieve messages.
 As AMQP Broker implementation the sample uses [RabbitMQ](http://www.rabbitmq.com/).

-Once the application is started, you enter some texts on the command prompt and a message containing that entered text is dispatched to the AMQP queue.
+Once the application is started, you enter some text on the command prompt and a message containing that entered text is dispatched to the AMQP queue.
 In return that message is retrieved by Spring Integration and then printed to the console.

 > In order to run the example you will need a running  instance of RabbitMQ.
 A local installation with just the basic defaults will be sufficient.
 Please visit: [http://www.rabbitmq.com/install.html](http://www.rabbitmq.com/install.html) for detailed installation procedures.